- Patricia Brown Holmes, Alan King, and Rod Perry—Crain’s 2022 Notable Black Leaders and Executives

 - Represented major municipality and the City’s Mayor in high-profile litigation in federal and state courts arising from plaintiff’s separation from employment as the City’s Fire Commissioner.
 The United States District Court granted defendants’ motion to dismiss the federal action, including dismissal with prejudice of plaintiff’s federal constitutional claims under 42 U.S.C.
 Section 1983.
-Subsequently, after plaintiff re-filed certain tort claims in state court, the stated court granted defendants’ motion to dismiss and dismissed all pending claims with prejudice.
+Subsequently, after plaintiff re-filed certain tort claims in state court, the state court granted defendants’ motion to dismiss and dismissed all pending claims with prejudice.

 - Served with the consent of both parties as court-appointed Consent Decree Monitor in connection with a four-year Consent Decree resolving race and national origin hiring discrimination lawsuit filed by the EEOC.

 - Defended major municipality and negotiated favorable settlement without class certification in putative class action alleging race discrimination against African-Americans; negotiated “no action” termination of related investigation by U.S. Department of Labor Civil Rights Division.